dhsaks/resthomework/README.md

 # Deploy it and create a PR
 Deploy it somewhere Heroku, AWS, Google Cloud, etc.  Create a PR back to this repo from your fork and include the URL to the deployed app.

+# Dockerize the application
+Create a Dockerfile so anyone with the repo can build a docker image